nopnop2002/esp-idf-parallel-tft/README.md

 This project use ADC1 to read analog value.
 ESP32 has 8 channels: GPIO32 - GPIO39.
 ESP32S2 has 10 channels: GPIO01 - GPIO10.
+Refer to the ESP32 data sheet for the relationship between ADC channels and GPIOs.

 - Touch position accuacy
 The coordinates read from Y(+) and X(-) are analog values.